 MÜHLE K1 double edge blades retail at £2.50 for 10, or £0.25 per blade.
 A blade should last a week, so that’s just £13.00 per year.

 - Value: 10/10

 - Overall: 31/40

 Even at the higher end of the cost ladder, where Gillette sits, £205.40 per year isn’t going to break the bank.
 So really, it comes down to what value do you put on closeness, comfort and style?
-If you want closeness then Gillette or MÜHLE wins, if you want comfort for sensitive skin then opt for the Wilkinson Sword.
-And if you want style and value for money, then Harry’s is the winner.
+If you want closeness then Gillette or MÜHLE wins; if you want comfort or have sensitive skin then opt for the Wilkinson Sword; and if you want style and value for money, then Harry’s is the winner.